Glenwood Scooter Corral Upgrades

 Timeline

-Artists will be selected and notified in September 2025.
-Final art should be installed by April 2026.
+Artists were selected in October 2025.
+Final art should be installed by Summer 2026.

 DateActivity